 Priscilla has been involved with Inside Out Youth Services since July 2017.
 She recently re-joined the IOYS team as the Administrative Assistance.
 Priscilla has worked with young people for over 5 years and is utilizing her background in administration and organization to venture in a new direction with Inside Out Youth Services.
 She enjoys the mountain views, spending time with family, and being a part of the LGBTIQA community.
 “I have learned so much about the nonprofit sector but have gained so much more knowledge and respect for the group of individuals we serve.”
 I am delighted to once again have found my place at Inside Out Youth services.

 Marve was born and raised in San Diego, California.
-They currently attending Colorado College and pursuing a Bachelor’s degree in Philosophy with a minor in Race, Ethnicity, and Migration Studies.
+They recently graduated Colorado College with a Bachelor’s degree in Philosophy with a minor in Race, Ethnicity, and Migration Studies.
 Outside of classes and Inside Out they are an avid fan of American animation, romantic comedies, and stand-up comedy.
-After college they plan on pursuing a Master’s in Social Work with a focus on serving LGBTQ+ and POC communities.
+They plan on pursuing a Master’s in Social Work with a focus on serving LGBTQ+ and POC communities.